-- Put a wet sponge in a Ziploc bag and it acts as a non-leaking cooler, afterward it can clean sticky fingers.
-You can also freeze yoghurt and drinks and put in lunch to act as cooler.
+- Put a wet sponge in a Ziploc bag, and it acts as a non-leaking cooler.
+Afterward it can clean sticky fingers.
+You can also freeze yoghurt and drinks and put them in lunch to serve as cooler.

-- Have a space in pantry for all the plastic containers you use for packing school food, make sure when they are stored you’ve already found their lid!
+- Have a space in the pantry for all the plastic containers you use for packing school food; make sure when they are stored, you’ve already found their lid!

-- There’s very few drink bottles that don’t leak, but try ones that have a lid over the spout such as the Ecococoon ones.
-They’re stainless, keep water cold all day, are sturdy and you can buy replacement parts.
+- There are very few drink bottles that don’t leak but try ones that have a lid over the spout, such as the Ecococoon ones.
+They’re stainless, keep water cold all day, are sturdy, and you can buy replacement parts.
 If your child loses things easily, stick to cheaper throwaway ones.

 Books and stationery

-- Use school lists as a guide, only get the hard-to-find items such as text books sent to you.
-Then take your list to Office Works and get them to fill it or do it yourself, kid free if possible.
-Name all items so at the end of the year you’re not buying another calculator, pair of scissors or library bag.
+- Use school lists as a guide; only get the hard-to-find items, such as textbooks sent to you.
+Then take your list to Office Works and get them to fill it or do it yourself, kid-free if possible.
+Name all items so that at the end of the year, you’re not buying another calculator, pair of scissors or library bag.

-- If contact isn’t your thing buy book covers instead.
-But don’t forget to sticky tape them to the book otherwise they easily fall off.
-They are reusable year after year and not stressful to adhere!
+- If contact isn’t your thing, buy book covers instead.
+They are reusable year after year and not stressful to adhere to!
+But don’t forget to sticky tape them to the book; otherwise, they easily fall off.

 - Have a special folder in your child’s bag that stays in it.
 Use this for all notes from school and make it the designated homework holder.
 Let your child decorate it as they choose to encourage ownership of it.